NEXT_VER=NEXT_VERSION e.g. "0.8.0" (skip for PATCH releases)

 git push origin "version_bump_${NEXT_VER}"

-Master branch should never see a non-dev version specifier.
+The `main` branch should never see a non-dev version specifier.

-Create distribution wheel
+Create the distribution wheel

-that will go to pypi.
+that will go to PyPI.

 bash